^

 Treatment of peptic ulcer

-Treated ulcer disease outpatient or in a hospital gastroenterologists.
+Peptic ulcer disease is treated on an outpatient basis or in a hospital by gastroenterologists.